-Tower Loan of Missouri wishes to obtain a special use exception for the operation of a financial business that is regulated by the Missouri Division of finance at 15264 Manchester Rd.
+Tower Loan of Missouri wishes to relocate its operation within Dicken's Plaza from 15264 to 15252 Manchester Rd.
+Tower Loan of Missouri presently operates a financial business that is regulated by the Missouri Division of Finance under a special use exception granted per ordinance 13-45 in 2013.
 Such financial businesses have required the issuance of a special use exception (SUE) since 2008 when the zoning ordinance was amended to require this of all financial institutions regulated by the Missouri Division of Finance.
-The new zoning regulation imposed a series of design and operational criteria as conditions for the issuance of the SUE.
-These criteria and the petitioner's efforts to meet them are discussed below.
+The zoning regulation imposed a series of design and operational criteria as conditions for the issuance of the SUE.
+These criteria are applicable at the new location as they were to the existing approved location.